muadhhaji320/sorting_algorithms/README.md

-# Solution to tasks on Sorting algorithms
+# this project is 0x1B.
+C - Sorting algorithms & Big O